fglmtt/admin/lectures/12-security.md

 ## 4. Basic security measures

 Most systems do not come secured out of the box.
-Customizations made during and after installation change the security profile for new systems
+Customizations made during and after installation change the security profile of new systems

 Administrators should take steps to
 - Harden new systems
-- Integrate them into the local environments
+- Integrate them into the local environment
 - Plan for their long-term security maintenance

 When auditors come knocking, it is useful to be able to prove that you have followed some kind of standard procedure, especially if that procedure conforms to external recommendations and best practices for your industry